 - Purpose of the trip

-You'll need to keep these documents to support your deductions:
+You'll need these documents to support your deductions:

 - Canceled checks